wongwil/wongwil.github.io/_posts/2024-04-18-merge-sorted-array.md

 ### Example
 Input: nums1 = [1,2,3,0,0,0], m = 3, nums2 = [2,5,6], n = 3

 Output: [1,2,2,3,5,6]

 Explanation: The arrays we are merging are [1,2,3] and [2,5,6].
 The result of the merge is [1,2,2,3,5,6] with the underlined elements coming from nums1.

 ### Solution (C++)
-Have three pointers, p1, p2, p_merged.
+The easiest and quickest solution in O(n), is to have three pointers, p1, p2, p_merged.
 All of them should start at the end of the arrays, and we set the last element in the merged list to the bigger element of the two.

 ```